Overview – User Group, News, Magazines, Books, Apps, Sites

 In December 1977, Val Golding took his Christmas bonus and bought a computer.
 Although, he originally intended to buy the Chromeco, he caught a glimpse of the brand new Apple II computer which ComputerLand had just gotten in.
 After purchasing Apple II serial number 759 for $1,800, he promptly went home and plugged it in.

 Although the computer was completely self-contained, in order to connect it to a TV an RF Modulator was needed.
 This little item was a bit of a problem at times.
-Once connected, the Apple would produce color the likes of which the world had not seen to this point.
+Once connected, the Apple would produce color the likes of which the world had not yet seen.

 Val hacked on the computer for several weeks, calling Max Cook for questions which Val couldn’t figure out.
 After several weeks, however, it became apparent that Val would have to find another source for information as the number of questions which Max was able to answer on each call was becoming fewer and fewer.
 As this happened, the roles became reversed with Max calling Val for answers.